-Voters In Republican-Held Swing Districts Don't Want To Defund Planned Parenthood
+Most Voters In Republican Swing Districts Support Planned Parenthood

 A recent poll conducted Public Policy Polling on behalf of Planned Parenthood revealed that a majority of voters in Republican-held swing districts do not support defunding Planned Parenthood or dismantling Obamacare.
 The poll, which surveyed voters in potential swing districts (all of which are currently represented by Republican members of Congress), is particularly enlightening ahead of the 2018 midterm elections and could potentially influence Republican legislators' approaches to and votes on the revised American Health Care Act (AHCA), among other policies.

 The poll, the results of which were first released to The Hill, surveyed voters in 13 congressional districts presently represented by Republicans.
 These districts were chosen because they are considered vulnerable swing districts that could potentially elect Democrats in the 2018 elections.
 They are characterized as swing districts because, while they are represented by Republican members of Congress, a majority of voters in each of these districts voted for Hillary Clinton for president over Donald Trump in the 2016 presidential elections.

 Thus, the purpose of the poll consisted of seeing how voters in these districts felt about funding for Planned Parenthood and Obamacare, as well as to determine how much of an influence these factors could have on who they vote for in the 2018 midterm elections.

 Indeed, the poll resulted in some striking findings.
 As reported in The Hill, It revealed that 59 percent of voters in the 13 districts described above oppose defunding Planned Parenthood, while only 35 percent support it.
 Meanwhile, 53 percent of voters in these districts support Obamacare, and 36 oppose it.
 And only 31 percent of voters support the AHCA, while 55 percent oppose it.